Information about Daunorubicin

 Daunorubicin is an anti-cancer medication.
 It works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.

 Common side effects of daunorubicin

-Nausea, Vomiting, Reduced blood platelets, Ulcer, Infection, Abdominal pain, Loss of appetite, Decreased white blood cell count, Hair loss, Fever, Decreased blood cells (red cells, white cells, and platelets), Fatigue, Anemia (low number of red blood cells), Chills, Diarrhoea, Mucosal inflammation, Febrile neutropenia, Stomatitis (Inflammation of the mouth), Breathing difficulty
+Nausea, Vomiting, Low blood platelets, Ulcer, Infection, Abdominal pain, Loss of appetite, Decreased white blood cell count, Hair loss, Fever, Decreased blood cells (red cells, white cells, and platelets), Fatigue, Anemia (low number of red blood cells), Chills, Diarrhoea, Mucosal inflammation, Febrile neutropenia, Stomatitis (Inflammation of the mouth), Breathing difficulty

 - ₹398Pfizer Ltd1 variant(s)